Legal & Copyright Block

 Link Strategy and SEO Considerations

-The component makes intelligent decisions about link attributes.
-Internal links (Privacy Policy and Terms of Service) use Next.js’s Link
+- Internal legal pages (Privacy Policy and Terms of Service) use Next.js

 Customization Patterns

-While the component works well out of the box, you’ll likely need to customize it for your specific needs.
-Here are the most common customization points:
+While the component works well out of the box for RitoSwap, you will likely customize it for your own project.

 Privacy Policy